With the added pressure from Google to focus on page speed, the ‘speedability’ of your site is becoming an important part of your Web SEO strategy.

 What factors affect page speed?

-- Optimise images – Large images may contribute to 90% of your site speed issues.
+- Optimize images – Large images may contribute to 90% of your site speed issues.
 Speak to your Web designer about creating Web-friendly images for your site with the correct resolution and format.

 - Minimise redirects – Redirects are accomplished using the 301 and 302 status codes but redirects slow down the user’s experience and can be the cause of your website’s low speed.